Lukasz-Sajdak/MultiplierCircut/README.md

 As a result, the amount of transferred charge—and thus the output voltage—depends on both the **Vy** amplitude and the frequency determined by **Vx**.
 This results in **analog multiplication** of **Vx** and **Vy**.

 ## Known Issues
-- The **VCF** is not functioning correctly due to improper resistor selection and insufficient current flow to the integrated circuit.
+- The **V/F** is not functioning correctly due to improper resistor selection and insufficient current flow to the integrated circuit.
 This needs to be addressed for proper operation.

 ## PCB Design
 The physical implementation of the circuit has been designed using **KiCad EDA 8.0.2** software.